Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 2. Build a 3-color structure.

-You'll be surprised how much energy is freed up when you stop searching.
+You'll be surprised how much energy is freed up when you stop overthinking.

 What if I'm still unsure?